ethereum/eth-wiki/roadmap.md

 * "Brie" October 2020

 _Note: We are **not** using cheese names, they are annoying on purpose to force us to choose new names as part of the hardfork meta creation process!_
-# ETH 1.x
-There are a variety of proposals for what is now known as ETH 1.x -- a series of upgrades to add features in support of the full ETH2 specs.
-These are all at the proposal / discussion stage, without any of them having been turned into EIPs.

-The [EthMagicians ETH 1.x Ring](https://ethereum-magicians.org/c/working-groups/ethereum-1-x-ring) has more discussions.

-## Meetings

 # Serenity / ETH2
 See the [ETH2 Specs Github Repo](https://github.com/ethereum/eth2.0-specs).